You can raise your hand in Google Meet to let the moderator know you want to speak.

 Anyone who schedules or starts a meeting will be the meeting host.
 If you transfer or schedule a meeting on someone else's calendar, the other person could become the meeting host.
 By default, there is only one meeting host per meeting but you can add up to 25 co-hosts once inside the meeting.

 Moderators receive notifications for hands raised in the order they’re raised.
 After a participant speaks or asks a question, you can lower their hand so others can speak.

 Important: You can use Hand Raise in Google Meet on Android version 6.0 and up.

 Raise or lower your hand

 Tip: You or the moderator can lower your hand.
 If the moderator lowers your hand, you receive a notification.
-If you speak and don’t lower your hand, your hand is automatically lowered.
-You can click “Cancel” to keep your hand up.

 Lower hands as a moderator

-- Scroll to the “Raised hands” section.
+- Once on the People tab scroll to the “Raised hands” section.

 - Next to a participant’s name, tap Lower hand .